voostindie/markdoclet/README.md

     If the user is an employee on the internal network: does nothing.
 Employees are identified using SSO with smartcards.
 Logging out is not an option.

+Sometimes it's useful to hide a certain something.
+Whenever that's the case, just add a `@md.hide` tag on it.
+Then it will be skipped completely in the Markdown output.

 ## How to build and run

 To build, run `gradle shadowJar` Then to use, run `./markdoclet`.
 You can symlink to this file from somewhere in the path and then run it wherever you want.